openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

 have high availability, you have to take a few considerations into account, which we'll cover in this chapter.

-The cloud controller manages the following services for the cloud:cloud controllers services managed by
+The cloud controller manages the following services for the cloud:

 Databases
     Tracks current information about users and instances, for example, in a database, typically one database instance managed per service

 Message queue services
-    All AMQP—Advanced Message Queue Protocol—messages for services are received and sent according to the queue brokerAdvanced Message Queuing Protocol (AMQP)
+    All :term:`Advanced Message Queuing Protocol (AMQP)` messages for services are received and sent according to the queue broker

 Conductor services
     Proxy requests to a database